Teriyaki Chicken and Rice Casserole

 After years of making this casserole, I've learned that patience is key - allowing the sauce to reduce properly and letting the casserole rest for 5-10 minutes after baking makes all the difference in texture and flavor distribution.
 This dish has become more than just a recipe in my kitchen; it's a reliable friend that never disappoints when comfort food cravings strike or unexpected guests arrive.
 The way it fills the house with its appetizing aroma while baking makes every preparation feel special, turning an ordinary weeknight into a memorable dining experience.

-Easy Teriyaki Chicken and Rice Casserole Pin it
+Easy Teriyaki Chicken and Rice Casserole Save

 Easy Teriyaki Chicken and Rice Casserole | kitchenscroll.com